joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-03-10-fast-marbles.md

 ### Physics

 Throughout the process, the total energy is conserved.
 That means that the sum of potential and kinetic energy doesn't change.
-If we pick the ground level as the point of reference, and the marble starts at rest, then we have $E_\text{total} = 0$ and so
+If we pick the ground level as the point of reference (with positive $h$ corresponding to the distance below the ground), and the marble starts at rest, then we have $E_\text{total} = 0$ and so

 $$
    \begin{align}
     0 &= T + V \\
-      &= \frac12mv^2 + mgh,
+      &= \frac12mv^2 - mgh,
    \end{align}
 $$